chuckbutler/dasroot-blog/content/posts/2015-01-09-Charm-Encapsulation.md

 > case given.

 Should there ever come a time where we want to move away from flannel to another SDN solution - we can now change out the service on each host, allowing for a live migration away from Flannel to &lt;Service&gt;.
-As well as taken a tightly coupled service definition, and changed it into a relation with simple datapass between then.
+As well as taken a tightly coupled service definition, and changed it into a relation with simple data pass between then.

 We have done a few things as a byproduct: